-On 28 April 2018, the Council of Australian Governments (COAG) Energy Council Ministers (with Minister Megan Woods representing New Zealand) agreed to introduce minimum standards for LED lamps in Australia and New Zealand in line with European Union (EU) standards.
+On 28 April 2018, the Council of Australian Governments (COAG) Energy Council Ministers (with Minister Megan Woods representing New Zealand) agreed to introduce minimum standards for LED lamps.
 In Australia there is also a phase out of halogen lighting products.

 On 27 May 2019, the New Zealand Cabinet approved the policy proposal for introducing MEPS and labelling requirements for LED lamps.
 The proposed MEPS and labelling requirements will ensure that package claims are accurate and poor quality LED lamps are removed from the market.